Jack-D26/My-Data-Analysis-Portfolio.github.io/README.md

 Data Analyst with a background in **International Business** and a passion for **AI, BI, and process automation**.
 I turn data into actionable strategies and measurable results.

-> 🚀 Explore my featured projects below:
+🚀 Explore my projects below.